-- 28. The Community Benefits Strategy (CBS) was launched on 2 December 2019. - 29.
+- 27. The Community Benefits Strategy (CBS) was launched on 2 December 2019. - 28.
 The Town of Victoria Park, West Coast Eagles, Waalitj Foundation, and the Perth Football Club partnered in the design process of the CBS to collectively bring their own strengths to the partnership.
-The design process resulted in the creation of four programs, each program has a main delivery partner to ensure its success. - 30.
+The design process resulted in the creation of four programs, each program has a main delivery partner to ensure its success. - 29.
 The status of actions from the CBS are as follows:

-Program No. of actions completed /ongoing No. of actions progressing No. of actions not started Youth engagement program 3 0 0 Healthy relationship awareness 7 1 1 Supporting local community organisations 4 3 0 Recreational groups and sports club development 4 1 1
+Youth engagement program 3 0 0 Healthy relationship awareness 7 1 1 Supporting local community organisations 4 3 0 Recreational groups and sports club development 4 1 1

-31. A summary of the progress for each of the actions from the CBS is attached in a separate schedule.
+30. A summary of the progress for each of the actions from the CBS is attached in a separate schedule.